ravitejalvr/SDCND-P4/README.md

 <a href="url"><img src="https://image.ibb.co/cw7kcQ/output_7.png" align="center" height="200" width="200" ></a>

 ### Conclusion
 The Project is challenging compared to previous projects due to the number of steps involved and also the calibration of the parameter by hand.
 There are a various number of parameters which needed hand calibration.
+The values are hardcoded and the pipeline relies extensively on the tuning of these parameters.

+A Deep Learning based method, which can directly extract the features and select the drivable path, would be a better solution to this issue of manually hard-coding the values.